oliverbarreto/promptsforhumans/README.md

 - [x] Side Filter AI prompts by category

 - [x] Version control for your AI prompts (in an easy way for normal people and need to be a developer to do it)
+- [x] Be able to mark prompts as favorite
+- [x] Be able to mark groups as favorite
+- [x] Be able to mark prompts as archived
+- [] Display the archived prompts
+- [ ] Be able to mark prompts as public or private

+Template features:

+- [] Be able to add TEMPLATES of prompts

+Workflow features:

+- [] Be able to add WORKFLOWS of prompts visually

 Advanced & Collaborative features:

-- [] Be able to add WORKFLOWS of prompts visually
-- [] Be able to add TEMPLATES of prompts
 - [] prompt generator for topic
-- library of proposed prompts
+- [] library of proposed prompts

 - [] add laguage support to translate prompts